Wes Lee

-As Dezmond Xavier, he is known as a co-founding member of The Rascalz stable.
-Prior to WWE and TNA, he performed on independent promotions mostly notably for Pro Wrestling Guerrilla (PWG), where he was one-half of the PWG World Tag Team Champions alongside Zachary Wentz and went on to become one of the longest reigning champions in the promotion's history.
+He began his professional wrestling career on the independent circuit in 2011 as Dezmond Xavier, where he became a co-founding member of The Rascalz stable in 2015.
+He performed on independent promotions, mostly notably for Pro Wrestling Guerrilla (PWG), where he was one-half of the PWG World Tag Team Champions alongside Zachary Wentz and went on to become one of the longest reigning champions in the promotion's history.
+In April 2017, he signed with Impact Wrestling.
+In November 2020, he departed Impact Wrestling and signed with WWE that December as Wes Lee, where he became a one-time NXT North American Champion and two-time NXT Tag Team Champion.
+In October 2025, he was released from WWE and returned to Impact Wrestling as Dezmond Xavier that November, now known as Total Nonstop Action Wrestling (TNA).
+He departed TNA in January 2026 and signed with AEW that month.